EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 Distributive mode is when it takes N set-based values of 1 element to satisfy the determiner -- i.e. the values that satisfy the determiner are distributed across several values.
 In the first example `[[child1], [child2], [child3]]` is distributive.

-But what about a world where 1 child is eating 1 pizza and another child is eating 1 pizza and someone says "2 children are eating 2 pizzas"?
+But what about a world where 1 child is eating 1 pizza and another child is eating a different pizza and someone says "2 children are eating 2 pizzas"?
 Clearly the answer is "correct!", but this is neither distributive for the children (because that would need each child to be eating 2 pizzas) nor collective for the children (because that would require the two children *together* eating 2 pizzas).
-This is a third scenario, called "cumulative":
+This is a third scenario, called "cumulative".
+Putting it in the same form as above for a phrase like `determiner1(x), noun1(x), determiner2(y), noun2(y)`:

 > For a group of x's where: noun1(x) and the total of all x individuals is determiner1(x),
 >   there is a group of y's where noun2(y) and the total of all y individuals is determiner2(y)